 - You can deduct the amount you paid for medical expenses that’s more than 7.5% of your AGI.

 - You’ll be able to deduct medical expenses that is more than 7.5% of $40,000 (which in this example would be $3,000).

-Key Point: you are only allowed to deduct the portion that goes over 7.5% of your Adjusted Gross Income (AGI).
+Key Point: You are only allowed to deduct the portion that goes over 7.5% of your (AGI).